justinbailey/xaml-docs/controls/radcloudupload/features/adding-files-programmatically.md

 __RadCloudUpload__ allows you to prepare files for upload in code.
 This can be done through the __AddFile__ method of the control.
 The method will create a new __CloudUploadFile__ object and add it in the __Items__ collection of the RadCloudUpload component, after a validation is performed.

-> The file object will be included also in the __InvalidItems__ or __ValidItems__ collection, depending on the validation result.
+> The file object will also be included in the __InvalidItems__ or __ValidItems__ collection, depending on the validation result.

 The AddFile method expects a __file stream__ with the file that will be uploaded, along with a __file name__ under which the file will be saved.
-In addition you can control whether the stream should be automatically closed after the upload finishes or not, through the last parameter of the method (__autoCloseStream__).
+In addition, you can control whether the stream should be automatically closed after the upload finishes or not, through the last parameter of the method (__autoCloseStream__).

 #### __[C#] Example 1: Using the AddFile method__
 {{region radcloudupload-features-adding-files-01}}